Step 3: Callout Template Request Body (JSON Format)

 When adding a new node, first we need to set the Node Name, a name to define the value.

-Then we have options to select either “Object”, “List of Objects”, “Single Value”, “List of Values” or “Built using an Apex Class” in the Node Type field.
+Then we need to select the type of JSON node this node will be.
+We have options to select either “Object”, “List of Objects”, “Single Value”, “List of Values”.
+If you want to build this node using Apex, choose the “Built using an Apex Class” option.

 Here are a few more details to help you on your Node Type selection:

-• Object: This will create a node in JSON, containing another structure of key-value pairs.
+- Object: This will create an object node in JSON, containing another structure of key-value pairs.
 You only need to provide the name of the node.
 After adding the Object node, you can add additional nodes inside this object by clicking the “+” button inside the newly created node.

-• To create a JSON list with a single element, simply leave the ‘Using Related List’ option unselected.
+- To create a JSON list with a single element, simply leave the ‘Using Related List‘ input blank.
 This allows you to map fields from the main record (or child record if you are already in another list) to the nodes inside the JSON list.

-• Built using an Apex Class: This gives you the option to use an Apex class to generate this node.
-More details in the “Using Apex to generate a node” section below.
+- Built using an Apex Class: This gives you the option to use an Apex class to generate this node.
+Learn more about using Apex to generate a node

 Selecting a Source

 If you select “List of Values” or “Single Value” in the Node Type input, you are able to select a source for the value.
-That can be a Static value, a Salesforce Field, a Formula based on the fields of the current object, a value from a Custom Setting or a value from a Custom Metadata record.
-For “List of Values” only, you also have the option to “Define each element in the list individually”.
+That can be a Static value, a Field from the current record, a Formula based on the fields of the current record, a Custom Label, a value from a Custom Metadata record, a value from a Custom Settings record, an Input Parameter or Build a JWT node.
+For “List of Values” option, you also have the option to “Define each element in the list individually”.

-• The Field Selector allows you to select fields from the Main Object, any related object (up to 5 levels deep) and any related list (one level).
+- The Field Selector allows you to select fields from the Main Object, any related object and any related list, as well as values from more complex relationships.
 For example, if the Main Object is Account, the selection below allows you to select the Username of the Owner of the account.

 Node Data Type